Frequently Asked Questions

 Co-insurance is commonly used across the pet insurance industry as a way to reduce premiums for aging pets.
 It is a contribution paid by the policyholder towards the amount claimed that is in addition to the fixed excess.

-For all claims, the excess you pay is for each unrelated injury or illness in each policy year.
+For all claims, the excess you pay is for each injury or illness in each policy year.
 If your pet receives treatment for the same injury or illness in separate policy years, we will deduct the fixed excess from the first claim(s) for each in each policy year.

 Are there any breeds you cannot insure?